guycohen85/active-slider/README.md

 # Active Slider
 Slider for CSS masters.

-Active-Slider:
-- The Active Class - Active-Slider has one job, adding an "active" class for your desired HTML tags.
+- **The Active Class** - Active-Slider has one job, adding an "active" class for your desired HTML tags.
-- Keep your HTML beautiful - Active Slider will not inject HTML, CSS or JS code.
+- **Keep your HTML beautiful** - Active Slider will not inject HTML, CSS or JS code.
-- Full control - As a CSS master, you'll have a full control over your slider with no injected Html or Css.
+- **Full control** - As a CSS master, you'll have a full control over your slider with no injected Html or Css.

 There is one rule, slides group must have the same number of elements.
 For example: slide-images must have the same number of bullets elements.